connexcs/docs/docs/setup/account-manager/commission.md

 3. You will see a window with various fields; click on the drop-down menu of the Account Manager to select one for your customer.

+4. Click `Save` to save the commission information.

-4. You can select any person as an Account Manager if that person is in the **Users** list.
+5. You can select any person as an Account Manager if that person is in the **Users** list.

-5. Go to **Setup :material-menu-right: Settings :material-menu-right: User**.
+6. Go to **Setup :material-menu-right: Settings :material-menu-right: User**.

 ## Steps to add Commission to the Account Manager